acaloiaro/frm/README.md

 ## Concepts

+### Workspaces

 frm's design is oriented around the concept of "workspaces".
 Workspaces may represent users or tenants within your application.
 As such, every interaction with frm must be workspace-aware.

+### Draft forms

+"Drafts" are created to edit existing forms.
+When drafts are saved, they replace the form they were drafted from.
+Edits are _always_ performed on drafts, such that edits do not go live until the user decides.

+Drafts are cleaned up from the database periodically.

 ## Usage